-In a joint work with Netta Barak-Koren and Shelli Robson, we have examined how intrinsic motivation might affect the likelihood that making the service mandatory might change the way the service looks.
-This is a classical dilemma of the crowding out discussion we hold here, where we try to understand whether forcing a certain community to enlist against their religious beliefs we might lose relative to a situation we are able to persuade that public.
-In that study which included three waves of studies on representative samples of the ultra-orthodox populations in Israel.
-Have exposed how complex is to understand whether an intervention will change what type of intrinsic motivation and what can be done when dealing with a large segment which doesn’t want to enlist.
-In that study we’ve examined the issue of military conscription to the Israel Defense Forces (IDF) from the perspective of the ultra-Orthodox (Haredi) community, particularly focusing on Haredi youth eligible for security service.
+Jointly with Netta Barak-Koren and Shelli Robson, we examined how intrinsic motivation might affect the likelihood that making military service mandatory could change the nature of ultra-Orthodox military service in Israel.
+This is a classical dilemma of the crowding out discussion.
+In that study, we examined the issue of military conscription to the Israel Defense Forces (IDF) from the perspective of the ultra-Orthodox (Haredi) community, focusing particularly on Haredi youth eligible for service.
+Our aim was to try to determine whether efforts to persuade this community to enlist in the military, contrary to their beliefs and inclinations, would achieve better results than making service mandatory for them, especially since the latter could have serious negative social and political repercussions.
+It is difficult to understand the complexity of an intervention and whether it will change the type of intrinsic motivation.
+When dealing with a large segment of people who do not want to enlist, it is important to consider what can be done to encourage them.
 Within this research framework, several critical aspects were explored in shaping a new conscription policy.
-We Investigated how Haredi youth perceive IDF conscription, their intrinsic motivations for or against enlistment, and the factors that sway their decisions.
-Analysing prevailing social norms within the Haredi community concerning military service.
-Understanding the social implications of conscription for Haredi soldiers, including aspects related to matchmaking and religious standing within the community.
-We have examind diverse motivations—personal, ideological, and normative—driving Haredi youth toward or away from IDF service.
-In that study we have created three consecutive studies yielded consistent findings regarding Haredi public perceptions and attitudes toward conscription: Discrepancy Between Willingness and Actual Enlistment: While approximately one in four Haredi youth expressed a desire to serve in the IDF, only 10% demonstrated actual readiness to do so.
-This gap persisted across all three studies, conducted using varying sampling methods and research designs.
-Disparity Between Haredi Youth and Their Perception of Haredi Willingness: Haredi youth perceived the overall Haredi willingness for conscription to be significantly lower than their personal inclination.
-Interestingly to our context, haredi youth exhibited varied motivations regarding IDF service, including personal convictions, ideological alignment, and normative considerations.
-Interestingly, no significant difference emerged between Haredi youth willing to enlist and those who were not, except in the weight assigned to these motivational systems.
-In summary, understanding the intricate interplay of these factors informs the complex decision-making process of Haredi youth regarding military conscription.
-With the existing of multiple motivations on one hand and the general resentment towards the conscription, using coercion becomes extremely complex.
+To better understand the social implications of conscription for Haredi soldiers, including aspects related to matchmaking and religious standing within the community, we examined how Haredi youth perceive IDF conscription and the factors that influence their decisions.
+We also analyzed their intrinsic motivations—personal, ideological, and normative— for or against enlistment as well as prevailing social norms within the Haredi community concerning military service While approximately one in four Haredi youth expressed a desire to serve in the IDF, only 10% demonstrated actual readiness to do so, and most Haredi youth perceived the overall Haredi willingness for conscription to be significantly lower than their personal inclination.
+Interestingly, Haredi youth exhibited varied motivations regarding serving in the IDF, including personal convictions, ideological alignment, and normative considerations.
+The intricate interplay of these factors, including multiple motivations on the one hand, and general resentment towards conscription on the other, makes decision-making about using coercion extremely complex.

-Punishment and Crowding Out
+Punishment and crowding out